microsoft/code-with-engineering-playbook/Engineering/CodeReviews/JavaScript.md

 In addition to the [general Code Review checklist](../CodeReviews.md), you should also look for these additional JavaScript related code review items:

-1.  [ ] Does the code stick to our formating and code standards?
+1.  [ ] Does the code stick to our formatting and code standards?
 Does running prettier and ESLint over the code should yield no warnings or errors respectively?
 1.  [ ] Does the change reimplement code that would be better served by pulling in a well known module from the ecosystem?

 If you have great suggestions for things folks should be thinking about during a JavaScript code review, please feel free to submit a pull request.